malisarsil/PyNanoSpacing/README.md

 ---

 ## Introduction
-This software tool, written entirely in Python 3.11, enables the analysis of interplanar spacing distortions in transmission electron microscopy (TEM) images.
-It extracts atomic layer distances, calculates strain, and visualizes the results, making it easier to study and understand the material properties at the nanoscale.
+This software tool, developed in Python 3.11, facilitates the transformation of Transmission Electron Microscopy (TEM) images into color-mapped strain indicator images.
+By utilizing advanced image processing algorithms and artificial intelligence (AI) modules, the tool allows users to effortlessly generate the strain map by simply setting up the environment and executing the command `python app.py`.
+This will launch a user-friendly interface, guiding the user through the process.

+The core functionality of the tool includes the extraction of atomic layer distances, strain calculation, and the visualization of the results.
+This approach significantly enhances the study of material properties at the nanoscale, providing valuable insights into the structural characteristics of the material under examination.

 ## Features
 - **OCR-based Scale Detection:** Automatically extracts the scale from the image ruler.